 Because AAFCO replaced NRC, animal hospitals, veterinarians, commercial food companies will use software that formulates to AAFCO’s standards.

 I myself license the professional level of the Animal Diet Formulator.
 I prefer it as it has a more comprehensive database and as such allows me to create more precisely.
+While others use The Pet Diet Designer to formulate to NRC requirements.

 But What If You Want To Be More Precise?